 A cold & breezy start to your short holiday week!

-After a mild weekend of relatively nice weather, we are in for a cold & breezy day here in the Valley.
-Late yesterday a cold front swept in bringing showers and storms which have pretty much wrapped up here to start the day.
-Behind it is a cold airmass which will bring us some very chilly temperatures over the next 36-48 hours.
-Skies today should continue to clear but as they do, we will also be dealing with some strong winds.
-Gusts of 15 to 20 mph from the north will be likely throughout the day today, pulling down that colder air.
-High temperatures today will stay cool, only climbing into the upper 40s and low 50s.
-Wind chill will be in the low 40s for most but even upper 30s!
+Skies today have continued to clear through the morning, be we are also dealing with some strong winds.
+Gusts of 15 to 25 mph from the north will be likely throughout the day today, pulling down that colder air.
+Despite all that sun, our high temperatures today will stay cool, only climbing into the upper 40s and low 50s.
+The wind chill will be in the low 40s for most but even the upper 30s!
+These skies stay clear overnight tonight.

 Copyright 2021 WAFF.
 All rights reserved.